Content Map Terms

 Children have special vitamin and mineral needs.
 For example:

 - Use iron-fortified formula for babies who are not breastfed.
 And when you start your infant on solid foods at age six months, offer your baby iron-rich foods first, such as iron-fortified infant cereal, finely minced meat or fish, mashed cooked egg yolk, mashed beans, or tofu.

-- Breastfed babies and babies who are fed some breast milk need 400 IU of vitamin D each day from a liquid supplement.footnote 4, footnote 5 Babies who are fed only formula do not need a vitamin D supplement.
-When your baby is no longer breastfeeding or taking formula, your doctor may recommend a vitamin D supplement if your baby is not getting enough vitamin D from their diet.
-Talk with your health care provider if you have any questions about vitamin D.
+- Breastfed babies need 400 IU of vitamin D each day from a supplement.footnote 4, footnote 5 Babies who are fed only formula do not need a vitamin D supplement.
+When your baby is no longer breastfeeding or taking formula, your doctor may recommend a vitamin D supplement.
+Talk with your doctor about how much and what sources of vitamin D are right for your child.

 - Some children may need a fluoride supplement.
 Normal amounts of fluoride added to public water supplies and bottled water are safe for children and adults.
 If your child needs extra fluoride, your dentist may recommend supplements.
 Use these supplements only as directed.
 And keep them out of reach of your child.
 Too much fluoride can be toxic and can stain a child's teeth.

 If you are worried about your child's eating habits, you can call your family doctor for help.
 He or she can advise you on actions you can take or direct you to someone with specific expertise, such as: